I would like to thank Karl Denninger and Gordon Gekko for providing the backdrop I was looking for in order to present a few concepts and Thoughts.

-As money has evolved since the time of John Law, we have always had one or the other, hard money or soft money.
+As money has evolved since the time of John Law, we have always had one or the other, hard money or easy money.
 And this always leads to conflict or currency collapse.
 With hard money you get conflict when the debtors revolt against hard payment terms.
 Look at Greece today, or France in 1790.
-And with soft money you always get currency collapse.
+And with easy money you always get currency collapse.

 No, what is happening today is a little more complicated than in the past.
 Today, as in the past, we are staring directly at a currency collapse of monumental proportions.
 The global reserve currency now has a mountain of debt denominated in itself, at its very limit.
 It can no longer be rolled over on the backs of new savers.

 But at the same time we are all interconnected electronically today.
-Never before in all of history has a soft currency been so amazingly efficient and fast in long distance transactions.
+Never before in all of history has an easy currency been so amazingly efficient and fast in long distance transactions.

 So what will happen?
 How will it all shake out?

 If you can understand that the savers' savings today is tied up in the debtors' repayment, then you can understand that savers will be burned because full repayment today is impossible.
 And they will ultimately turn to a different wealth reserve than paper representing someone else's debt.